anettrolikova/planett/index.md

 #### September 2022 - October 2022
 **Internship Program Manager**
 [Nethermind](https://nethermind.io/)
-*Description of work:* Manage up to 150 interns across all departments, coach and guide them during the internship tenure - Help interns join the project(s) which align best with their interests at the start and during the internship.
-Work with the Project Staffing team and Project Managers to understand projects and their staffing needs.
-Help project teams to prepare intern onboarding materials and procedures to ease the project entry learning curve.
+*Description of work:* Manage up to 150 interns across all departments and guide them during their internship tenure.
+Developed comprehensive onboarding materials and streamlined processes, enhancing the learning curve for interns across all departments.

 ### ⏩️ Hyperlane